Tyresius92/tyrel-clayton/posts/2021-06-05-on-giving-to-charity.md

 Then, about five years ago, I listened to an episode of the Listen Money Matters podcast, and they talked about a study which showed that one of the most effective ways to increase your personal happiness is to give to charity.

 That made sense to me, so within a couple of days, I began donating to a few different charities, including MFOS.
 The amounts were small, about $20 a month to each of them.
-I can't say it was the most responsible decision: I had $15K in student loan debt, and $8K in credit card debt, all while making about $40K per year.
+I can't say it was the most responsible decision: I had $15K in student loan debt (I took out loans so I could take classes in the summer), and $8K in credit card debt, all while making about $40K per year.

 But something about it felt _right_.
 It made me feel good to give back.
 It made me happy to know that I was helping causes that I believed in.
 All the claims made in the podcast were true, and even more, I was helping these organizations do good work.